pierre-o/BattleCHIP/README.md

 Compilation
 -----------

-Install OCaml, OCamlSDL, and Python 3 if they're not installed.
+Install OCaml and OCamlSDL if they're not installed.
 Then it's only a matter of typing `make`.

 Usage
 -----